worktheclock/replit.github.io/teams/input-output-testing.md

 ![Image showing regex passed results](/images/teamsForEducation/input-output-tests/regex-pass-results.png)

 If you don't want to be lenient of an extra newline and prefer to have a truly exact match with the expected output and actual output, you can use the `regex` with a `^` at the start and `$` at the end.
-Keep in mind though, that you'll have to escape other regex characters.
+Keep in mind though, that you'll have to escape the other regex characters.

-Tests cases can be added, edited, and deleted at any time – even after the project has been published.
+Test cases can be added, edited, and deleted at any time – even after the project has been published.
 This added flexibility allows you to get started with testing right away.